pts/pts-fasm-bootstrap/README.md

 pts-fasm-bootstrap was inspired by [bootstrapping FASM by rugxulo, 2018-02-20](https://board.flatassembler.net/topic.php?t=20431).

-How to run the new, simple bootstrap:
+How to run the bootstrap:

-* On a Linux x86 system (i386 or amd64), check out the Git repository, and run `perl -x boostrap1.pl`.
-The output file is `fasm1'.
+* On a Linux x86 system (i386 or amd64), check out the Git repository, and run `perl -x bootstrap1.pl`.
+The output file is *fasm1*.

 * Then run `perl -x bootstrap2.pl'.
 The output file is `fasm-re-1.73.32`, which is identical to the file `fasm-golden-1.73.32`, also identical to